 Make sure they get a half days’ worth of full sun.
 Water sparingly, checking the soil for moisture once every three or four days.
 They will explode in very early spring, COVERING your yard in beautiful reds, yellows, and oranges (flowers that is).
 Note that this is along the same lines as planting indoors.
 But, in this case, if they are allowed to accumulate a ton of sugar (energy) in roots over the winter, that will give them that edge when spring rolls around.

-After planting 6 or 8 seeds, here it is April, and the plant has given me 11 seeds so far.
+After planting 6 or 8 seeds, here it is April, and the plant has given me 11 seeds back so far.
 You read correctly, I’m excited to have harvested more seeds than I sowed!
 Not bad for a first time.
-This is only because nasturtiums don’t grow well from seed during late spring due to the heat, and I had “mixed results” the last time I tried.
-That’s business lingo for it didn’t work!
-Now to make a salad with the greens, and add the seeds to hummus!
+Still not enough to add to hummus or something similar, but that’s alright.
+Space has been limited recently, and I’m working on that!
+Now to make a salad with the greens!

 What’s your favorite use of nasturtiums?